 On the last night we decided we both wanted something yum – so we went for burgers and chips in Barola Grill.

 What we did:

-Gerard and I decided to go to the Wellness Treehouse on the resort to do a light bit of exercise (or so we thought).
-Neither him or I do a lot of Yoga so we actually found it quite tough although the view definitely made that a bit easier.
+I decided to go to the Wellness Treehouse on the resort to do a light bit of exercise (or so I thought).
+I don’t do a lot of Yoga so I actually found it quite tough although the view definitely made that a bit easier.

 – Snorkelling on the beach